-The Battle of Coleto, also known as the Battle of Coleto Creek, the Battle of the Prairie, and the Batalla del encinal del Perdido, was fought on March 19-20,1836, during the Goliad Campaign of the Texas Revolution.
+The Battle of Coleto, also known as the Battle of Coleto Creek, the Battle of the Prairie, and the Batalla del Encinal del Perdido, were fought on March 19-20,1836, during the Goliad Campaign of the Texas Revolution.

-Fannin received the orders on March 14, 1836, which stated “The immediate advance of the enemy may be confidently expected.
-Prompt movements are therefore highly important.
-But, for whatever reasons, he failed to immediately act.
-Whether indecisive, stubborn or loyal to the soldiers away on missions whom he did not want to abandon, Fannin remained in Goliad until the morning of March 19th.
+Fannin received the orders on March 14, 1836, which stated, “The immediate advance of the enemy may be confidently expected.
+Prompt movements are therefore highly important.”
+But, for whatever reasons, he failed to act immediately.
+Whether indecisive, stubborn, or loyal to the soldiers away on missions whom he did not want to abandon, Fannin remained in Goliad until the morning of March 19.

-Finally, Fannin led his some 400 men away from Goliad, transporting nine cannon, more than 500 spare muskets, and loads of heavy supplies and baggage.
-But, it would be too late for he and his troops.
-Urrea’s advance riders had already spotted the Texan troops and the main army was just about two hours behind.
+Finally, Fannin led his 400 men away from Goliad, transporting nine cannons, more than 500 spare muskets, and loads of heavy supplies and baggage.
+But, it would be too late for him and his troops.
+Urrea’s advance riders had already spotted the Texan troops, and the main army was just about two hours behind.

-After the column had traveled about nine miles Fannin ordered a halt to rest the animals.
-At about 3:00 p.m., the Mexican cavalry appeared and the Texans strove to reach a grove of timber some 400 yards away.
-But, as the Mexican force grew closer, the withdrawing Texas contingent formed a defensive square with their wagons and placed their cannons in each corner.
+After the column had traveled about nine miles, Fannin ordered a halt to rest the animals.
+At about 3:00 p.m., the Mexican cavalry appeared, and the Texans strove to reach a grove of timber some 400 yards away.
+But, as the Mexican force grew closer, the withdrawing Texas contingent formed a defensive square with their wagons and placed cannons in each corner.

 On the following day, faced with several times their number, Fannin and his officers drafted terms of surrender, which included statements that the Texian wounded would be treated, that they would all gain the protection expected as prisoners of war, and that they would be paroled to the United States of America.

 After the surrender, those Texians that could walk were sent to Goliad under Mexican escort.
 Those that were wounded were transported.
-Fannin arrived in Goliad on March 22nd.
-In the meantime, General Urrea moved onto Victoria, where he wrote a letter to Santa Anna recommending that the Texian prisoners should be treated with clemency.
-However, Santa Anna did not agree, as he had received authorization from the Mexican Congress to treat all captured Texian troops as pirates rather than prisoners-of-war.
-Once the Texian troops had all arrived in Goliad, Santa Anna ordered the Mexican commander Jose Nicolas de la Portilla to execute the prisoners.
+Fannin arrived in Goliad on March 22.
+In the meantime, General Urrea moved on to Victoria, where he wrote a letter to Santa Anna recommending that the Texian prisoners should be treated with clemency.
+However, Santa Anna disagreed, as he had received authorization from the Mexican Congress to treat all captured Texian troops as pirates rather than prisoners of war.
+Once the Texian troops arrived in Goliad, Santa Anna ordered the Mexican commander Jose Nicolas de la Portilla to execute the prisoners.

-The Mexicans spared 20 physicians, orderlies and interpreters, and another 28 prisoners were able to escape.
+The Mexicans spared 20 physicians, orderlies, and interpreters; another 28 prisoners escaped.
 Then, on Palm Sunday, March 27, 1836, Fannin and about 340 other Texian prisoners were divided into four groups.
-While the sick and wounded remained in the chapel, the other three groups were escorted on different roads out of town and when each group was about a half-mile from the fort, the Mexican guards opened fire.
+While the sick and wounded remained in the chapel, the other three groups were escorted on different roads out of town, and when each group was about a half-mile from the fort, the Mexican guards opened fire.
 Then the Mexicans executed the wounded who were held in the chapel.
 The last soldier to die was the injured Colonel James Fannin.
-His three dying wishes were to be shot in the chest, given a Christian burial and have his watch sent to his family.
-Instead, the Mexican commanding officer shot Fannin in the face, burned his body with the others and kept the timepiece as a war prize.
+His three dying wishes were to be shot in the chest, given a Christian burial, and send his watch to his family.
+Instead, the Mexican commanding officer shot Fannin in the face, burned his body with the others, and kept the timepiece as a war prize.

-Deemed a massacre, the execution of Fannin’s command served to inflame the Texas cause, and when Texian forces attacked Santa Anna’s command on April 21, 1836, the battle cry rang out “Remember the Alamo!
+Deemed a massacre, the execution of Fannin’s command served to inflame the Texas cause.
+When Texian forces attacked Santa Anna’s command on April 21, 1836, the battle cry rang out, “Remember the Alamo!
 Remember Goliad!”

 The war ended that April day when General Sam Houston defeated Santa Anna’s Mexican army at the Battle of San Jacinto.

 A few months after the Battle of San Jacinto, Republic of Texas Army General Thomas Rusk was escorting the remnants of the Mexican Army on their retreat back to Mexico.
-When he came through Goliad, Rusk discovered the remains of Fannin’s men in the trenches where they had been burned and on the ground where they had been scattered by animals.
+When he came through Goliad, Rusk discovered the remains of Fannin’s men in the trenches where they had been burned and on the ground where animals had scattered them.
 Rusk immediately ordered that the remains be collected and given a proper military funeral.
 Fannin and his men were buried with full honors in a mass grave on June 4, 1836.